Frequently Asked Questions (FAQ)

 There is no formal requirement when it comes to the length of either.
 Students are encouraged to keep in mind that all applications are read and an overlong writing sample is not recommended.
 Most Statements of Purpose are around 3-5 pages.
 Most writing samples are around 20-25 pages.
 If you are submitting a sample that is part of a larger work (a chapter from a thesis, for instance) you may include a brief abstract situating the piece in the larger work.

-Generally around five to six percent of applicants are accepted into the History PhD program.
+Generally around two to three percent of applicants are accepted into the History PhD program.

 Yes, students can apply to GSAS up to three times.
 This means that you can apply to just one department three years in a row, or you can apply different departments.